The hanging chain problem in the sphere and in the hyperbolic plane: The hanging chain problem in the hyperbolic plane

-\begin{theorem} Let $\gamma$ be a regular curve in $\h^2_+$ Then $\gamma$ is a hyperbolic horo-catenary with respect to the geodesic $L$ if and only the surface $S_\gamma$ is minimal in $\h^3$. \end{theorem}
+\begin{theorem} A regular curve $\gamma$ in $\h^2_+$ is a hyperbolic horo-catenary for $\lambda=0$ if and only the rotational surface $S_\gamma$ of spherical type is minimal. \end{theorem}

-\begin{proof} In the upper half-space model of $\h^3$, the mean curvature $H$ of a surface $S$ can be computed with the aid of the (Euclidean) mean curvature $H_e$ of $S$ when $S$ is viewed as a submanifold of the Euclidean space $\r^3$.
-There is a relation between $H$ and $H_e$, namely,
+\begin{proof} In the upper half-space model of $\h^3$, the mean curvature $H$ of a surface $S$ can be computed with the aid of the Euclidean mean curvature $H_e$ of $S$ when $S$ is viewed as a submanifold of the Euclidean space $\r^3_{+}$.
+This relation is similar to \eqref{keh}, namely,